 Gouge Check Gap has been added to the Chamfering Cycle to give even stricter control over the toolpath.
 Specifically, neighbouring features which could potentially come into contact with the flute of the taper tool, can now be excluded.

 Extended CAD Format

 Regardless of which licence a user has, they’ll be able to load all Designer files – *.v_t and *.vdf extensions.
-Designer is Vero Software’s latest CAD package, featuring direct modelling technology.
+Designer is Hexagon’s latest CAD package, featuring direct modelling technology.

-Major enhancements to the 2018 R1 release of Surfcam, from Vero Software, include time saving updates to roughing cycles for milling, turning and MTM and the prevention of unnecessary CAM regeneration.
+Major enhancements to the 2018 R1 release of SURFCAM, from Hexagon, include time saving updates to roughing cycles for milling, turning and MTM and the prevention of unnecessary CAM regeneration.

 Roughing Cycle Enhancements

 Two new items of functionality in the Roughing Cycle provide time savings in the milling, turning and MTM environments.

 Detect Undercut Stock enhances the already powerful stock detection command, by analyzing previously undetected areas of stock.
 This option helps to avoid ‘fresh-air’ cutting, reducing machining time – in some cases by up to half.